-According to Regulation (EU) 2015/848, the centre of main interests shall be the place where the debtor conducts the administration of its interests on a regular basis and which is ascertainable by third parties.
-In the case of a company or legal person, the place of the registered office shall be presumed to be the centre of its main interests in the absence of proof to the contrary and unless it has been moved to another member state within the three-month period prior to the request for the opening of insolvency proceedings.
+According to Regulation (EU) 2015/848, the COMI shall be the place where the debtor conducts the administration of its interests on a regular basis and which is ascertainable by third parties.
+In the case of a company or legal person, the place of the registered office shall be presumed to be the COMI in the absence of proof to the contrary and unless it has been moved to another member state within the three-month period prior to the request for the opening of insolvency proceedings.

-Under Portuguese law, which is applicable to cross-border situations not involving EU states, the concept of centre of main interests has the same definition as in the Regulation.
+Under Portuguese law, which is applicable to cross-border situations not involving EU states, the concept of COMI has the same definition as in the Regulation.